 In this article, we are going to talk about the different reasons as to why your leopard gecko is lethargic.
 Unfortunately, all of those reasons are a bit of bad news.
 Nevertheless, as you will learn the probable reasons, you may now easily determine a cause of action instead of panicking.
 So keep calm, and read on!

 Why Your Leopard Gecko Is Lethargic And How It’s Different From Lazing Around

 Before we discuss the reasons why your leopard gecko is lethargic, you must first learn how to differentiate between the normal and abnormal behavior of your leo.

 Keep in mind, leopard geckos are crepuscular.
 Meaning, they are more active during the twilight period.
 With that said, it is normal behavior for them to sleep or laze around until the evening or even the wee hours of the morning.

 Take note that when they laze around, they should look relaxed.
 This means that they should not have a problem with breathing, they can still sometimes wake up to drink or to check out their surroundings, and the like.

 On the other hand, lethargy is on a different level of tiredness.
 You can easily spot it as your leopard gecko will visibly appear weak.
-More often than not, they just stay hidden in their hide and will not go out even though you offer food nor will it drink from its water bowl.
+More often than not, they just stay hidden in their hide and will not go out even though you offer

 Some owners also shared that sometimes, when their leopard geckos are lethargic, they will even stay out in the open, even under harsh light as they are unable to move to a cooler spot.